algao1/blurb/content/posts/gossip_glomers.md

 ### Challenge 5b: Multi-Node Kafka-Style Log

-There's two ways I thought about tackling this problem:
+There's two ways I've thought about tackling this problem:

 1. The cluster runs leaderless, and we shard the logs amongst the nodes.
 2. One node is assigned to be leader and all other nodes are followers and relay their requests to the leader.

 I went with the first option since the challenge hinted at using a linearizable kv-store, but the second option more closely aligns with how Kafka looks like in reality.

-#### Leaderless
+#### Option 1: Leaderless

 Each node is responsible (or owns) a subset of the logs, and we determine the owner by hashing the keys.
 When a node receives a write request for a key it doesn't own, it relays the request to the node that owns it.